Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: They were very large.

-PLECK: I mean that's a good point.
-Listen Nermut I'm sorry, it won't happen again.
+PLECK: I mean that’s a good point.
+Listen, Nermut.
+I’m sorry, it won’t happen again.

 NERMUT: Okay.
 And if it does, well you know what little operation number is coming for your little belly?

-NERMUT: No it will be 6 again.
+NERMUT: No it will be Six again.

-C-53: Commencing Operation 6 again?
+C-53: Commencing Operation Six again.

-NERMUT: No it was hypothetical!
+NERMUT: No, it was hypothetical!

 C-53: Operation 6 complete.